SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

  * Loop body - contains an arbitrary block of source code.

-## Exam Tasks
+## Exam problems

-Let’s solve some loop tasks from exams in SoftUni.
+Let’s solve some loop problems from exams in SoftUni.

-## Task: Histogram
+## problem: Histogram

 An **n number of whole numbers** are given in the range [**1 … 1000**].
 Some percent of them **p1** are below 200, percent **p2** are from 200 to 399, percent **p3** are from 400 to 599, percent **p4** are from 600 to 799 and the rest are **p5** percent above 800 (inclusive).
 Write a program that calculates and prints the percentages **p1**, **p2**, **p3**, **p4** and **p5** on the console.